Size and description

 Sound

 Early European explorers of Niagara Falls were amazed by the powerful sound of the falls.
-Falls could be heard from the distance of some 45 kilometers and more than one kilometer from the falls people could not hear each other.
+Falls could be heard from a distance of some 45 kilometers and more than one kilometer from the falls people could not hear each other.

 Today it is not like this anymore – a major part of the water is diverted to the hydropower plants.